1.) Before the winter chill, clean your grill:

 9.)
 Time to celebrate!

 Once you have prepared your deck for the winter chill that’s ahead, it’s time to decorate your deck for the holidays.
 You can add a bit of color to your deck with lighting and spruce branch arrangements—or you can even extend the life of your real Christmas tree by placing it on or near your deck.
 By adding some popcorn strings around the tree, you have provided the local birds with treats and shelter for the winter.
-If you need a tree service for your tree concerns, visit Evergreen Landscape Care & Tree Services in Beaverton.

 10.)
 Where’s the place to go?